jethornton/flexgui/docs/source/labels.rst

 .. note:: Spindle speed is the commanded speed not the actual speed if an override is in effect.

+Spindle speed setting label `spindle_speed_lb` shows the current spindle speed setting even if the spindle is not running.

 I/O Status
 ----------